prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 > HINT: consult the notes on [file management](/notes/python/file-management.md) for examples of how to write to file in Python

-> NOTE: to prevent clutter, exclude these receipt files from being tracked in version control by creating a new ".gitignore" file in the "receipts" directory, and adding the following contents inside:
+> NOTE: to prevent clutter, exclude these receipt files from being tracked in version control by adding a new entry to the ".gitignore" file:
 >
->     # this is the "receipts/.gitignore" file...
+>     # this is the ".gitignore" file...
 >
->     # ignore all the files in this directory:
+>     # ...
->     *
 >
->     # but don't ignore this ".gitignore" file:
+>     # ignore all TXT files written to the receipts directory:
+>     receipts/*.txt
->     !.gitignore
+>

 ## Sending Receipts via Email